qaz9517532846/zm_local_planner/README.md

 # zm_local_planner

-- zm_local_planner is a simple local planner to follow global planner for a diff mobile robot.
+- zm_local_planner is a simple local planner to follow global planner for a Differential mobile robot.

 - Software: Robot Operating System.